sagrd/sagrd.github.io/_posts/2024-01-26-solving-8-puzzle-problem-a-journey-through-search-algorithms.md

 **Cost Function:**

 The cost function in the 8-puzzle problem represents the actual cost incurred to reach a particular state from the initial state.
 In BFS and DFS implementations, the cost is incremented by one for each move.
-Here is a simplified pseudo-Python code snippet for the cost function:
+Here is a simplified Python code snippet for the cost function:

 ```python
 function cost_of_path(node):